Undergraduate Course

 Course overview

-Our approach to teaching Deaf Studies draws on the latest research.
-You will explore the experiences of deaf people and consider how they have changed over time.
-Together we will look at different perceptions of deafness and how deaf communities in the UK are changing.
+Our approach to teaching Deaf Studies draws on the latest research in the field.
+You will explore the experiences of deaf people, learn about how they have changed over time, and consider different perceptions of deafness.
 In your second year you will examine the challenges faced by BSL users in the workplace on a dedicated work based module.
-You can also choose to study for nationally recognised Signature British Sign Language qualifications for no extra fee.

 Course structure